Hyperfine-resolved optical spectroscopy of ultracold $^{87}$Rb$^{133}$Cs molecules: the $\mathrm{b}\,^3\Pi_0$ metastable state: Results

 Theory predicts the existence of six hyperfine states with character $(1,4)_\mathrm{E}$.
 As described above, we initially observed only four of these.
-However, after fitting our initial results to the theoretical model discussed in Sec.~\ref{sec:modelhfs}, we searched for the two missing transitions in the regions predicted by the model, shown by the open red markers in \fig{\ref{fig:all_transitions}}(i,j); they are significantly weaker than the transitions observed initially.
+However, after fitting our initial results to the theoretical model discussed in Sec.~\ref{sec:modelhfs}, we searched for the two missing transitions in the regions predicted by the model, shown by the open red markers in \fig{fig:all_transitions}(i,j); they are significantly weaker than the transitions observed initially.

-The blue features in \fig{\ref{fig:all_transitions}(d)} were recorded using light polarised parallel to the quantisation axis.
+The blue features in \fig{fig:all_transitions}(d) were recorded using light polarised parallel to the quantisation axis.
 They are transitions from $(1,6)_\mathrm{E}$ to states with character $(2,6)_\mathrm{E}$, as we drove only $\pi$ transitions.
 These three transitions are spread over approximately 12\,MHz.

 We have performed similar, though less thorough, spectroscopic measurements for transitions $v''\,= 0\,\rightarrow\,v' = 1,\, 2$.
 In $v' = 1$ we have mapped out all the excited states labelled by $(0,5)_\mathrm{E},(1,5)_\mathrm{E},(2,6)_\mathrm{E}$ and in $v' = 2$ we have measured the transition to $(0,5)_\mathrm{E}$.